-In any case where there was an Article 64 or 65(d) review, the accused may submit an application to The Judge Advocate General to modify or set aside the findings and sentence in a court-martial.
-However, The Judge Advocate General does not review cases that have been reviewed by the Air Force Court of Criminal Appeals.
+In any case where there was an Article 64 or 65(d), UCMJ, review, the accused may submit an application to The Judge Advocate General to modify or set aside the findings and sentence in a court-martial.
+However, The Judge Advocate General does not review cases that have been reviewed by the AFCCA.

 The Judge Advocate General has the authority to modify or set aside the findings or sentence or both if any part of the findings or sentence is found to be unsupported in law or if reassessment of the sentence is appropriate.
 Relief is granted on the grounds of newly discovered evidence; fraud on the court; lack of jurisdiction over the accused or the offense; or error prejudicial to the substantial rights of the accused.
 The application must be filed within one year of completion of the post-trial review process.
-The Judge Advocate General may also certify a case to the Air Force Court of Criminal Appeals.
+The Judge Advocate General may also certify a case to the AFCCA.

-Air Force Court of Criminal Appeals

-The Air Force Court of Criminal Appeals (AFCCA) is an appellate court that reviews convictions adjudged by general and special courts-martial.
+12.1.6.3.
+Air Force Court of Criminal Appeals.
+The Air Force Court of Criminal Appeals (AFCCA) is an appellate court that reviews convictions adjudged by general and special courtsmartial.
+Every general and special court-martial conviction is eligible for appellate review.
 The AFCCA has automatic jurisdiction over each case in which the court-martial sentence extends to death, a punitive discharge or confinement for two or more years.
-Except for an approved sentence including the death penalty, an appellant may waive appellate consideration of his or her case.
-In addition to the situations outlined above, the Judge Advocate General may refer other court-martial cases to the AFCCA.
+Upon the timely request of the appellant, the AFCCA also has jurisdiction to review "direct appeals" in which the court-martial sentence included less than two years of confinement and no punitive discharge.
+Except for an approved sentence including the death penalty, an appellant may waive appellate consideration of his or her case or later withdraw from appeal.
+In addition to the situations outlined above, The Judge Advocate General may refer other court-martial cases to the AFCCA.

-The AFCCA may act only with respect to the findings and sentence as approved by the convening authority.
-It can correct any legal error it finds, and it can reduce a sentence.
-The

-AFCCA also has the power to take other actions (e.g., to order a new review and action by the same or a different convening authority) or to order a rehearing.
+The AFCCA may act only with respect to the findings and sentence as entered in the judgment of the court-martial.
+It can correct legal error, overturn factually deficient convictions, and it can reduce a sentence.
+The AFCCA also has the power to take other actions (e.g., to order a new review and action by the same or a different convening authority) or to order a rehearing.

-The AFCCA is composed of several panels of judges.
+The AFCCA is composed of senior judge advocates who serve in three-judge panels.
 Normally, the Court has at least three panels with each panel having three appellate military judges.
 The Judge Advocate General assigns judges to the Court and designates one as the chief judge.
 The chief judge determines the composition of the various panels of the Court and designates a senior judge on each panel.
 In some situations, the entire Court will consider a case or reconsider a decision of a panel.

-Assignment of Counsel
+12.1.6.3.1 Assignment of Counsel.
 The Department of the Air Force assigns each appellant Airman or Guardian an Air Force Defense Counsel, assigned to the Appellate Defense Division, to represent him or her at no cost.
 Counsel will contact appellant Airmen/Guardians, determine their desires, and keep them informed of the course of the case.
 In addition, appellant Airmen/Guardians may retain civilian counsel at their own expense.
 If the appellant hires civilian counsel, the military counsel will act as associate counsel if the appellant so desires.
 A military judge advocate from the Government Trial and Appellate Operations Division represents the government.